jdevuyst/tableaux/README.md

 3. Go to the project root folder (the one containing project.clj) in your terminal.
 4. Run "lein test".

-Among other things, this will test some well-known validities.
-See "test/tableaux/cascade-test.clj" to inspect them.
+Among other things, this will test some well-known validities (Hilbert, S5 axioms, PAL reduction axioms).
+These tests are located at the bottom of "test/tableaux/cascade-test.clj".